fengyuanchen/cropperjs/README.md

 - **options** (optional):
   - Type: `Object`
   - Properties:
-    - `width`: the destination width of the output canvas
+    - `width`: the destination width of the output canvas.
-    - `height`: the destination height of the output canvas
+    - `height`: the destination height of the output canvas.
+    - `minWidth`: the minimum destination width of the output canvas, the default value is `0`.
+    - `minHeight`: the minimum destination height of the output canvas, the default value is `0`.
+    - `maxWidth`: the maximum destination width of the output canvas, the default value is `Infinity`.
+    - `maxHeight`: the maximum destination height of the output canvas, the default value is `Infinity`.
-    - `fillColor`: a color to fill any alpha values in the output canvas
+    - `fillColor`: a color to fill any alpha values in the output canvas, the default value is `transparent`.
-    - [`imageSmoothingEnabled`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled): set to change if images are smoothed (true, default) or not (false)
+    - [`imageSmoothingEnabled`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled): set to change if images are smoothed (`true`, default) or not (`false`).
-    - [`imageSmoothingQuality`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingQuality): set the quality of image smoothing, one of "low", "medium", or "high"
+    - [`imageSmoothingQuality`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingQuality): set the quality of image smoothing, one of "low", "medium", or "high".

 - (return  value):
   - Type: `HTMLCanvasElement`